skg-if/interoperability-framework/index.md

 ---
-title: Interoperability Framework
+title: Interoperability framework
 layout: default
 nav_order: 2
 has_toc: false
 ---

-# Interoperability Framework
+# Interoperability framework

 The SKG-IF Interoperability Framework enables to exchange data about six core entities and their relationships.
 These are:
 - [Research product]